By Monica Torres

 Is that where you see Ordinary Boys going, being the ultimate tribute band?

 No, I don’t think Ordinary Boys could ever get to that point.
-It would have to get in the right hands and it would all boil down to dollars and cents.
+It would have to get in the right hands.

 Well, it’s not like The Smiths is together.